The 6 most common faults

 Why it happens: This fault occurs when the boiler's internal computer detects that the fan is spinning at an inconsistent or incorrect speed to safely clear exhaust gases.
 The most common reason is a mechanical failure within the fan motor or a communication error caused by damaged wiring or a faulty control board.
 Without a steady and predictable airflow, the boiler shuts down as a safety precaution to prevent improper combustion.

-Full guide for 29Your boiler has detected a fault with its internal temperature sensor, meaning it cannot safely measure the heat of the water and has stopped working as a precaution.
+Full guide for 14Your boiler has detected a problem with its internal temperature sensors, which means it cannot accurately monitor the water temperature and has stopped working for safety.

-Full guide for F05on the Intergas Rapid 32
+Full guide for 20on the Intergas Rapid 32

 Based on parts cited in our fault code database.
 Your engineer will confirm what's actually needed after diagnosis.